Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Preliminaries

 \section{Preliminaries}

-\subsection{ATE estimators from centralized multi-site observational data}
+\subsection{ATE Estimators from Centralized Multi-Site Observational Data}

 In this section, we recall the key components of ATE estimation in a centralized multi-site setting.
 Following the potential outcomes framework \citep{RubinDonaldB1974Eceo,Neyman}, we consider random variables \((X, H, W, Y{(1)}, Y{(0)})\), where \(X \in \mathbb{R}^d\) represents patient covariates, $H \in [K]$ indicates site membership, \(W \in \{0,1\}\) denotes the binary treatment, and $Y(1)$ and $Y(0)$ are the potential outcomes under treatment and control, respectively.
-We assume that the Stable Unit Treatment Values Assumption (SUTVA) holds, so that the observed outcome is $ Y = W Y(1) + (1-W)Y(0)$, and that potential outcomes are uniformly bounded.
+We assume that the Stable Unit Treatment Values Assumption (SUTVA) holds, so that the observed outcome is $ Y = W Y(1) + (1-W)Y(0)$, and that the potential outcomes are uniformly bounded.
+In the centralized setting, we observe $ n =\sum_{k=1}^{K}n_k$ observations of independently and identically distributed (i.i.d.) tuples $(H_i, X_i, W_i, Y_i)_{i\in 1,\dots,n} \sim \mathcal{P}^{\otimes n}$, with $n_k=\sum_{i=1}^n \mathds{1}_{\{H_i=k\}}$ the number of observations in site $k$.
+We aim to estimate the ATE defined as the risk difference $\tau = \E\left[Y(1) - Y(0)\right]= \E\left[\E\left[Y(1) - Y(0)\mid H\right]\right]$, where the expectation is taken over the population $\mathcal{P}$.
+To be able to identify the ATE, we assume unconfoundedness (standard in causal inference) and further consider \Cref{as:no_study_effect}, which is specific to the multi-site setting. {\red We provide a federated test for this assumption in \Cref{app:site_effects_test}.}